logangator2/proj7-Gcal/README.md

 user may have several Google calendars, one of which is the 'primary' calendar) and list 'blocking'  (non-transparent) appointments between a start date and an end date for some subset of them.
+Displays busy times and free times within the designated date and time ranges.

 ## Credits